lukes/nanook/README.md

 # NanoRpc

-This is a Ruby library for managing a nano currency node using the [nano RPC protocol](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol).
+This is a Ruby library for managing a [nano currency](https://nano.org/) node, including making and receiving payments, using the [nano RPC protocol](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol).

-## What is Nano?

 Nano is a fee-less, fast, environmentally-friendly cryptocurrency.
 It's awesome.
 See [https://nano.org/](https://nano.org/).

 ## Installation